Here is what your time with us would look like

-Reporting the Nation: In Multimedia students are required to complete 37 credits, over three semesters, including a one-credit, for-credit internship.
-All students are also required to take three interdisciplinary courses.
-These may be Institute sponsored courses taught by economists, sociologists or political scientists, or existing courses offered elsewhere in the university. (see below)
+You are required to complete 37 credits, over three semesters, including a one-credit, for-credit internship.
+All students are also required to take up to three interdisciplinary courses offered elsewhere in the university.

 Typical full-time course of study